jagal17/docs/docs/concepts/server-architecture.md

 All these elements are included in one single executable running under Linux OS, providing the best performances by eliminating unnecessary intermediary connectors.

-In the development environment, Qodly Studio connects to Qodly Server and interacts with all the server layers to develop and build the application through dedicated editors (model, web forms, etc.).
+In the development environment, Qodly Studio connects to Qodly Server and interacts with all the server layers to develop and build the application through dedicated editors (data model, web forms, etc.).

-In the staging and production environments, the same Qodly Server is also used to handle and process requests from the browsers.
+In the staging and production environments, the same Qodly Server is also used to handle and process requests from the browsers and API.

 ## HTTP Server

 The HTTP server handles all incoming requests.
-It provides a high level of security by supporting user sessions and their associated roles, connected to your own user directory in the cloud through **Amazon Cognito**.
+It provides a high level of security by supporting user sessions and their associated roles, connected to your own user directory in the cloud through API based on **AWS services**.

 ## REST Server